 Garysburg is a tiny town located in the state of North Carolina.
 With a population of 865 people and just one neighborhood, Garysburg is the 411th largest community in North Carolina.

-Garysburg is a decidedly white-collar town, with fully 88.28% of the workforce employed in white-collar jobs, well above the national average.
+Garysburg is a decidedly white-collar town, with fully 88.46% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Garysburg is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Garysburg who work in community and social services (20.92%), office and administrative support (17.99%), and law enforcement and fire fighting (15.06%).
+There are especially a lot of people living in Garysburg who work in community and social services (22.73%), office and administrative support (16.43%), and management occupations (10.49%).

-In terms of college education, Garysburg is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.92% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Garysburg is somewhat higher than in the average US city of 21.84%: 28.31% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Garysburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Garysburg residents report their race to be Black or African-American, followed by Native American.
-Important ancestries of people in Garysburg include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.
+Important ancestries of people in Garysburg include African, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Garysburg is English.
 Other important languages spoken here include Spanish and African languages.